adelenelai/adelenelai.github.io/about.md

 Hello and welcome to my blog :)

-I'm Adelene, a Software Developer solving environmental problems with a focus on **geospatial data, climate resilience, chemicals & waste**.
+I'm Adelene, a Software Developer solving environmental problems with a focus on **geospatial data and Chemicals & Waste**.

-PhD Environmental Cheminformatics, previous work on environmental governance and sustainability strategy.
+PhD Environmental Cheminformatics, previous work in environmental policy, governance, and sustainability strategy.

 Based in Luxembourg, originally from Malaysia.